truenas/middleware/docs/userguide/freenas_install.rst

 Beginning with version 9.3, FreeNAS® provides more flexibility for keeping the operating system up-to-date:

 #.
-Upgrades to major releases, for example from version 9.2 to 9.3, can still be performed using either an ISO or the graphical administrative interface.
+Upgrades to major releases, for example from version 9.3 to 10.0, can still be performed using either an ISO or the graphical administrative interface.
    Unless the Release Notes for the new major release indicate that your current version requires an ISO upgrade, you can use either upgrade method.

 #.
 Minor releases have been replaced with signed patches.
 This means that, for example, there will not be a 9.3.1 or 9.3.2 minor release.
 It also means that
    you do not have to wait for a minor release to update the system with a system patch or newer versions of drivers and features and that you no longer have to manually download an upgrade file and its associated checksum in order to do so.

 #.
-Boot environments can be used to ensure that upgrading or patching the operating system is a no-risk operation.
-Before performing any changes to the
+During an upgrade or update, a boot environment is automatically created for you, so that upgrading or patching the operating system becomes a low-risk
-   operating system, create a boot environment using the instructions in :ref:`Boot`.
-This way, you have the option to return to the previous version of the operating system by rebooting the system and selecting the previous boot environment from the boot menu.
+   operation.
+Boot environments provide the option to return to the previous version of the operating system by rebooting the system and selecting the previous boot environment from the boot menu.

+.. note:: upgrades from previous versions of FreeNAS® to version 9.3 are not possible as the boot filesystem has changed from UFS to ZFS.
+To move from a previous version to 9.3, follow the :ref:`Initial Preparation` steps then perform an installation as described in :ref:`Performing the Installation`.

-This section describes how to perform an upgrade to a major release as well as how to update the system with newer features between major releases.
+This section describes how to perform an upgrade of a 9.3 system to the next major release as well as how to update the system with newer features between major releases.

 .. _Initial Preparation: